Top 14 Vital Security Awareness Training Topics for 2024

 12. Malware

-Security awareness training on malware is a critical component of cybersecurity education for employees.
+Cybersecurity training on malware is a critical component of cybersecurity education for employees.
 Malware, short for malicious software, includes viruses, worms, Trojans, ransomware, and spyware, among other types of malicious software designed to harm or compromise computer systems and data.

-Security awareness topics should cover how to recognize malware infections, what actions must be taken, whom to contact in case of a malware attack, and how to prevent such attacks.
+Security topics should cover how to recognize malware infections, what actions must be taken, whom to contact in case of a malware attack, and how to prevent such attacks.

 13. Browser Security